seongheon-park/seongheon-park.github.io/content/publication/wacv2023-2/index.md

 ---
-title: 'Language-free Training for Zero-shot Video Grounding'
+title: 'Normality Guided Multiple Instance Learning for Weakly Supervised Video Anomaly Detection'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here